This event has been canceled due to COVID-19.

 Full aid station, finisher prizes, giveaways, pizza and homemade food provided.

 Each runner will need to sign up individually and indicate their partner's name during registration.
 Also, $5 from every registration will go towards improving the trails of Japanese Gulch!

 Race Overview Video

 Follow us on Instagram @GulchCountdown

 The Gulch Countdown is a simple 2.18 mile loop in the forests of Japanese Gulch.
 Surrounded by lush ferns, knobby trees dripping with moss, and giant cedars, the rolling hills of the Gulch give you the feel of the mountains without leaving the backyard of Mukilteo.
 The Gulch Countdown is a timed race, but not in the traditional sense.

 How does it work?

 The Gulch Countdown is run as a series of loops, with the first loop having a 32 minute cut-off.
 Those who finish ahead of the cutoff can use the remaining time for aid.
-All finishers within the cut-off then start the next loop together, running the opposite direction within 31 minutes.
+All finishers within the cut-off then start the next loop together, running the next loop within 31 minutes.
 With each additional loop the cutoff is reduced by 1 min.
 After 12 loops - a marathon distance - loop times decrease by 30 seconds until only one runner remains – the Last Person Standing.

 “The inverse proportionate race format is a brilliant and much more interesting twist on the Big Backyard style of racing.
 It allows for the perfect blend of endurance and speed and I hope that Abram has started a new trend!”